 In order for personalized learning to thrive, we must assess the education landscape, name the negative forces that impede our progress and leverage the many positive forces at work.
 KnowledgeWorks tapped into the minds of educators across the country to bring you this list of positive and negative influences that are posed to help or hinder personalized learning success.

-- Educators Want Students to Succeed: Teachers want their students to have buy-in.
-They want a positive school environment for their students that includes authentic relationships.
-Teacher leaders have an intrinsic motivation to impact student learning.
+- Educators: Educators want their students to succeed and to have agency.
+They want to offer a learning environment for their students that includes authentic relationships and multiple ways to demonstrate knowledge.

-- Changing World: The information age and our rapidly changing world is driving innovation in schools.
-We can no longer ignore the fact that our children all have different needs.
-There is an increased awareness and focus on meeting individual needs.
-Our students are becoming globally aware and have a desire to increase their global awareness.
+- Changing World: Our rapidly changing world is driving innovation and we can no longer ignore the fact that children have different learning needs.

-- Technology: Technology is changing the way teachers “do business.”
-Resources are becoming plentiful and more accessible; teachers are utilizing these resources in the classroom to better meet the needs of their students.
-Technology is also transforming how we monitor learning progress and learning goals of individual learners.
+- Technology: Technology is changing the way we “do business.”
+Learning resources are becoming plentiful more and accessible, and teachers are utilizing these new assets to better meet the needs of learners.
+Technology is also helping to transform how we monitor and measure progress toward individual learning goals.

-What are the negative forces that inhibit personalized learning?
+The negative forces that can inhibit personalized learning